SystemsBiologyUniandes/PyEcoLib/README.md

 >*  k: Rate of division steps occurrence (We consider it to have the same value than the growth rate).

-#Version 2.0.3
+## Version 2.0.3

 In this version, we implemented a new class: PopSimulator.
-This

 ```
 from PyEcoLib.PopSimulator import PopSimulator